opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 ## Working with Relations
 :material-monitor: Desktop preparation

-For detailed information on setting up layer relations in QGIS, please refer to the [setting relations between multiple layers](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/joins_relations.html#setting-relations-between-multiple-layers) section in the QGIS documentation.
+For detailed information on setting up layer relations in QGIS, please refer to the [setting relations between multiple layers](https://docs.qgis.org/latest/en/docs/user_manual/working_with_vector/joins_relations.html#setting-relations-between-multiple-layers) section in the QGIS documentation. <!-- markdown-link-check-disable-line -->

 To further control the visibility and number of related items shown in QField, see the instructions for configuring [Maximum items visibility for QField.](../../get-started/tutorials/get-started-qfs.md#additional-properties)